ansible-content-lab/cloud-deploy/README.md

-# Providing Governance to Self-Service Infrastructure Provisioning in the Cloud
+# Governing Self-Service Cloud Infrastructure Provisioning

 Cloud providers have developed mature, feature-rich platforms that allow organizations to deploy innovative applications and services.
 In most cases, this high level of control is welcome - however in certain cases, simple self-service cloud provisioning is preferred: